The K Multiplier - An

 form.
 However the general consensus on the CFP from amplifier designers

-featuring CFP output stages were found to up and blow up one day for no
+CFP output stages were found to up and blow up one day for no apparent

-apparent reason.
-Eventually it came out that the cause was that it
+reason.
+Eventually it came out that the cause was that it has a tendency

-has a tendency to oscillate, causing the transistors to dissipate a lot
+to oscillate, causing the transistors to dissipate a lot more power than

-more power than they should have.
-For well-trained amplifier designers,
+they should have.
+For well-trained amplifier designers, the problem is

-the problem is just a matter of engineering, but the circuit in
+just a matter of engineering, but the circuit in question must be

-question must be measured in the prototype; RF parasitics depend so
+measured in the prototype; RF parasitics depend so heavily on wiring

 Here again is the Kmultiplier diagram for you to refer to throughout my